Students

 A long-standing tradition since 1978

-Four times a year, our very active students program, invites two remarkable young women from local high schools to our luncheons.
 Each student is introduced to the Club and her past success and future aspirations are presented.
 As we strive to remain connected to the ever-changing community we live in, we are always struck by the variety of interests, volunteer activities and sports these high school students participate in while maintaining academic excellence.

 What it Entails